 12] Disable Enhanced Protected Mode

-Enhanced Protected Mode is a new feature in Internet Explorer.
-To disable it, if it prevents you from opening web pages in the Internet Explorer do the following, If some web pages are not displayed In Internet Explorer, even if the computer is connected to the Internet, try the following:
+Enhanced Protected Mode is a new feature.
+To disable it, if it prevents you from opening web pages in the browser do the following, If some web pages are not displayed in, even if the computer is connected to the Internet, try the following:

 - Open ‘Internet Options’ and switch to the ‘Advanced’ tab.

 - Next, locate the checkbox ‘Enable Enhanced Protected Mode’.

 - Uncheck the box.
 Hit the Apply button and then click OK.
-Restart Internet Explorer and check to see if the issue is resolved.
-Please note disabling the Protected Mode may enhance the performance in Internet Explorer but could leave your computer at risk for possible attacks.
+Restart the browser and check to see if the issue is resolved.
+Please note disabling the Protected Mode may enhance the performance but could leave your computer at risk for possible attacks.

 13] Check Proxy and DNS Settings

 Proxies provide you with more privacy if you are simply connecting directly to the internet.
 By default, your browser automatically detects proxy settings.
-However, if this setting has been tampered with you may experience the problem in connecting to the desired network.
+However, if this setting has tampered with you may experience the problem in connecting to the desired network.
 To verify if all is well with the proxy settings, follow these steps.

 Open ‘Internet Options’ > Connections tab, and then the LAN settings.

-Click ‘Automatically detect settings and check if there is check mark against it in the box.
+Click ‘Automatically detect settings and check if there is a check mark against it in the box.

 14] Reset your browser

 If the problem persists, it is likely that some unwanted changes were made to your installation and therefore stopping you from viewing some websites.

 15] Start Windows in Clean Boot State